Marta Ayala

 Marta Ayala is a Salvadoran-American painter and a woman muralist in San Francisco.
 Her work involves experimenting with colors, themes, etc. She is not tied to a single theme, medium or style.
-The majority of her work revolves around engaging with the community by collaborating together with other artists and teaching classes.
+The majority of her work revolves around engaging with the community by collaborating with other artists and teaching classes.
 She experiments with various colors and uses easily definable lines in her paintings and murals.
 Ayala's paintings and murals display a mix of colorful images reminiscent of childhood, earthly materials such as rocks and water with a mix of ancient culture.
 This is the reason for the word "primitive" to describe her work.

 Early life

 Marta Ayala's artistic career began when she immigrated from El Salvador to San Francisco in 1968 along with her family.
 Ayala started producing paintings and drawings as a child.
 She received inspiration from her uncle Camilo Minero.
 He was a muralist and she followed in his footsteps.
 Her artwork has primitive and childlike characteristics.
 She is self-taught, evident from the outlines used in her images.

 She attended schools throughout San Francisco and in Venezuela to further her skills.

 Ayala received her college education in San Francisco.
 She attended San Francisco City college between 1977 and 1978.
-After a short break, in the years 1980-82, Ayala left San Francisco for Venezuela to study at the Art Institute of Sucre.
+After a short break, in the years 1980–82, Ayala left San Francisco for Venezuela to study at the Art Institute of Sucre.
 From 1989 through 1993 she went to the Precita Eyes Mural Center to apprentice with Susan Cervantes (Latina muralist).
 She returned to San Francisco City college after her apprenticeship.